See reviews >

 Stage Two

-Following the grant of probate, the executors must gather in the assets of the deceased, discharge any liabilities and then distribute the estate in accordance with the Will or the intestacy rules.
+Following the Grant being issued, the personal representatives must gather in the assets of the deceased, discharge any liabilities, and then distribute the estate in accordance with the Will or the intestacy rules.
 The work usually involved is:

 • Preparation of closure/transfer forms